TrueAbastien/Empire-GameModeManager-Wiki/doc/HostageExtraction.md

 * A single player is picked to be the hostage (Scientist), others are either Chaos or MTF.
 * MTF have to free the Scientist while Chaos have to keep the hostage.
-* The game end either by having all the Chaos terminated, all the MTF respawn killed or by killing the hostage or freeing him.
+* The game end either by having all the Chaos terminated, all the MTF respawn killed or by killing/freeing the hostage.
 * The hostage cannot take damages in LCZ or HCZ if he doesn't have any weapon, disarmer, ball, hat or grenade.
 * Cuffing the Scientist may have him ensnared (which can be undone).
 * MTF respawn will be more important if more Chaos remain and usually are triggered on all MTF death (but can be called manually).